abhimanyu96edu/WeatherForecast/README.md

 String data = jsonObject.optString("key_value", null);

-//FOR CHECKING WHETHER A JSON ARRAY IS NULL OR EMPTY if(jsonObject.isNull("jsonArray"))
+//FOR CHECKING WHETHER A JSON ARRAY IS NULL OR EMPTY //How to check the JSON response below for null array if(jsonObject.isNull("jsonArray[Key]"))